-During Authentic Movement, you are invited to come into your whole body and to feel all the sensations in all of it.
-As you begin to listen, you will naturally have impulses to move or to be still, and you begin to follow the thread of those impulses.
+During an Authentic Movement session, you are invited to come into your whole body and to feel all the sensations in all of it.
+As you close your eyes and begin to listen, you will naturally sense impulses to move or to be still, and you can let impulses flow into movement.